return42/sphkerneldoc/linux_src_doc/drivers/acpi/acpi_lpat_c.rst

 Description
 -----------

-A positive converted temperarure value will be returned on success, a negative errno will be returned in error cases.
+A positive converted temperature value will be returned on success, a negative errno will be returned in error cases.

 .. _`acpi_lpat_temp_to_raw`: